KiraDiShira/Http/HTTPResources/README.md

 The content type that a server will specify rely on the **Multi-purpose Internet Mail Extensions** or **MIME** standards.
 Although MIME was originally designed for email communications it worked so well that HTTP uses these standards for the same purpose, which is to label the content in a way that the client will know what the content is.

  <img src='https://github.com/KiraDiShira/Http/blob/master/HTTPResources/Images/res8.PNG' />

+ ## Content Negotiation

+A resource that's identified by a single URL can have multiple representations.
+Take, for example, the broccoli recipe that we were looking at earlier.
+A single recipe might have representations in different languages like English versus French versus German.
+It could also have representations that differ by format HTML versus PDF versus plain text versus xml.
+It's all the same resource and the same recipe just different representations.
+The question that comes to mind then is which representations should the server use and the answer to that is in the content negotiation mechanism described by the HTTP specification.
+So when a client makes an HTTP request to a server, the client can specify the media types that it will accept.